Digital Nomad Interview with Mike from Hobo With a Laptop

 Truth be told, I never want to be “that digital nomad” guy –I’ve got a lot of suit-wearing peers back home who’d skewer me for a perceived self-demotion, and more to offer than just being a guy who tells other people how to be that guy, so they can tell other people how to be that guy, and so it goes.
 It’s an echo chamber I didn’t want to be a part of.

-Digital nomad blogs are often so full of shit, am I right?
+Digital nomad blogs are often so much fluff, am I right?
 And don’t get me started on travel blogs –” We spent three hours in Tuscany on a layover!
 Here are the top 25 places to buy a hot dog”.
 Ever met a life coach under 20 years of age?
 I have, and I just don’t understand it.

 After a couple of attempts at starting Hobo with a Laptop, I shelved it.
 Pulled it out when I published Digital Nomad Escape Plan to promote the book when it launched, then shelved it again.